pphamzc/cshtml-template-conversion/ReadMe.txt

 Objective
 ---------

-Modify the templates (cshtml files) in template directory to match the sample pdf file as closely as possible in Sample-Invoice-PDF directory after conversion process.
+Modify the templates (cshtml files) in template directory to match the sample pdf in Sample-Invoice-PDF directory after conversion process.
 You will use a test harness written .NET 4.5 to convert, test your changes and compare the pdf generated with the sample pdf located in Sample-Invoice-PDF directory.

 Tools